sumeetjain/your-github-username.github.io/_posts/2016-03-30-riding-the-lone-tree-ferry.md

 ---
+layout: post
 title: Riding the Lone Tree Ferry
+description: "for the curious"
+tags: [post, Omaha Code School]
 ---

 The Bob Kerry Pedestrian Bridge arches across the Missouri River at a point just 1.8 miles from Omaha Code School.
 It's walking distance on a nice day.